 Track 2: Role of the Interculturalist Working with Specific Cultures.
 This track emphasizes working with specific cultures whether domestically or internationally.
 Proposal topics might include working with immigrants and refugees; or with joint ventures or multinational companies; working with global virtual teams; orienting newcomers to the United States (or abroad); working with cultural groups in the education system; or research and resources that make a difference.
 Sessions in this track will focus on one or two specific cultures and what the presenter(s) have learned about best practices within that cultural context.
 Presenters or co-presenters from the highlighted cultures will be especially appreciated.

 Track 3: The Role of the Interculturalist: Building Skills and Taking them to the Market Place.
 What are the essential skills of the intercultural teacher, trainer, coach or scholar?
 How does one hone those skills and how does one market them effectively to the broader community?
 This track focuses specifically on how we learn and share our skills as interculturalists with each other and our communities.
 Suggested topics for this track could include: marketing and branding your business; educating the market; using social media to grow your business; websites and how to use them effectively; positioning yourself in the market; how to pick conferences and professional development opportunities that will help; networking; and best practices.

-Join us in San Diego for a conference designed to support you with stimulating thinking, inspiring insights, expanding skills and renewing commitments—we will work together to explore important questions and seek avenues of human connection.
+Join us in Atlanta for a conference designed to support you with stimulating thinking, inspiring insights, expanding skills and renewing commitments—we will work together to explore important questions and seek avenues of human connection.